theodelrieu/playground/docs/index.md

 If not, feel free to add it :)

-Please note that Conan will remain the only out of the box package manager, in order to avoid cluttering the GitHub repository and keeping the release process manageable.
+Please note that Conan will remain the only out of the box supported package manager, in order to avoid cluttering the GitHub repository and keeping the release process manageable.

 ## Credits